 The Name of the Game

-Brokerage fees are part and parcel of investing.
-Unfortunately, there is no way of avoiding them.
-Even if you are with a zero-commission broker, they will more than likely be charging you in another way as its service does not just include executing the trades.
-Therefore, your goal should be to find the broker whose fee structure best suits your trading and investing style so that you are able to maximize your profit potential.
+Brokerage fees are part and parcel of investing, and you can’t avoid them.
+Even if you are with a zero-commission broker, it will charge you in another way.
+Your goal should be to find the broker whose fee structure best suits your trading and investing style so that you are able to maximize your profit potential.

 Frequently Asked Questions